25 Best U-Pick Strawberry Picking Farms in New Jersey 2025

 2. Farms View – Wayne, New Jersey

-Now, there are farm markets, bakeries, a garden center, and nine greenhouses.
-Over 65 different non-GMO vegetables & fruits are grown and sold during Summer.
+Farms View in Wayne, NJ, has been farming for over 100 years.
+This roadside stand was previously known as Kuehm Farm, purchased in 1894.
+Now, there are farm markets, bakeries, a garden centre, and nine greenhouses.
+Over 65 different non-GMO vegetables & fruits are grown and sold during the Summer.

 Farms View Wayne, NJ